pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

 #### Defaults use case

-1. Generate the Supply chain by supplying the `--allow-defaults` flag:
+1. Generate the SupplyChain by supplying the `--allow-defaults` flag:

     ```console
     tanzu supplychain generate \